 Platform Kits are similar to T-Slats in that they consist of a plywood horizontal element reinforced by a solid wood spine.
 However they differ in that they are much wider and are intended to provide the direct support for the mattress.
-They come in sets of six platforms and are standard on all Cherry beds intended for mattress alone.
+They come in sets of six that are 10" wide, set 2" apart and are standard on all Cherry beds intended for mattress alone.

 Bed headboard panel is laminated with maple or walnut veneer.